Rachelle Ann Go: Personal life

 Go was in a relationship with singer Christian Bautista for two years; the pair broke up in 2007, though they have consistently worked together and have remained friends.
 From 2008 to 2011, she was romantically involved with high-profile personalities, including dancer Gab Valenciano, former Callalily lead vocalist Kean Cipriano, and actor John Prats.

 In February 2017, Go moved to New York City for Miss Saigons Broadway revival, and met American luxury fitness executive Martin Spies.
 They became engaged in September, and married the following year in a private ceremony at the Shangri-La resort in Boracay.
 As of 2020, they resided in Greenwich, London.
 The couple have two children; a son, born in 2021, and a daughter, born in 2023.
 After giving birth, Go remarked that she draws inspiration from her onstage enactments of maternal experiences.
 She also credits theater work in helping build her confidence and maturity as a singer.
 While raising her first child, Go spoke about how it affected her career choices, saying that it is "equal parts sacrifice and time management".
 Go became a Born again Christian in October 2005.

 In 2015, Go performed at a charity event in London which raised money for the Macmillan Cancer Support and the Make A Difference (MAD) Trust; the latter is an HIV/AIDS awareness and support group within the theater community.
 She took part in MAD Trust's charity cabaret with the cast of Les Misérables the following year.
 She then recorded "Tara Tena", with several musicians, and fronted a campaign to increase voter turnout during the 2016 Philippine general election.

-Education

-Go attended her primary and secondary education at La Immaculada Concepcion School.
-She attended her tertiary education at San Beda College.